nus-cs2103/website-base/admin/ip-overview.md

 </div>
 <div tags="m--cs2103 m--cs2113 m--tic4001">

 **All skills you will learn in the iP will be useful in the team project (tP)**.
-Furthermore, some of the iP code can be adapted for the tP.<br>
+Some of the iP code can even be adapted for the tP.<br>
 {{ icon_tip }} The more you do in the iP and farther you push beyond the minimal expectations, the easier it will be in your tP.

 **The iP is based on the generic project called [_Project Duke_](../se-book-adapted/projectDuke/index.html)**, the overview of which is given below.